 While you’re thinking about what to submit:

-- Get to know what we already offer.
-Browse through the WooCommerce Marketplace and see what’s already available.
+- Get to know what we currently offer.
+Browse the WooCommerce Marketplace and see what’s already available.
 We prefer submissions that add entirely new functionality or serve specific audiences in new ways.

-- Know the categories that are already well-saturated.
-We are more likely to accept submissions in categories where we don’t already have many offerings.
+- Know the categories that are well-saturated.
+We are more likely to accept submissions in categories where we don’t have many offerings.
 These are:

 - Enhancements: Search and navigation